All Episodes

 dan friesen

-Yeah, I'm gonna need some author names.
+Yeah, I'm going to need some author names.

 So I think that Alex doesn't enjoy this kind of thing from a caller.